CatX711/CatX711/README.md

 # Hey! 👋 I'm Daniel!

-Hello! 😀 I'm Notable!
-I'm a beginner in web development and programming, who's currently working a lot on his coding projects, supported by coding partner: tu2- go check him out.
-He codes some cool stuff! https://github.com/tu2) I'm not sure how you stumbled upon my profile, but feel free to stay as long as you want.
+<p>Hello! 😀 I'm CatX!
+I'm a beginner in web development and programming, who's currently working a lot on his coding projects,
+supported by coding partner: <a href="https://github.com/tu2"tu2</a>- go check him out.
+He codes some cool stuff!
+I'm not sure how you stumbled upon my profile, but feel free to stay as long as you want.</p>

 ![gif](https://user-images.githubusercontent.com/104099162/221357472-1e345e0e-635e-4fa9-9df4-8e01de64de39.png)